sillsdev/khmer-character-specification/specification.md

 ## D. Three Consonant Clusters <a name="ThreeConsonantClusters"></a>

 The consonant clusters with two subscripts occurs mostly in word-medial position (i.e. 170 instances found in the Khmer-Khmer Dictionary), then less frequent in the word-final position (i.e. 50 instances), and it rarely occurs in the initial position (i.e. only 4 instances found).
-There is no instance of when there are three subscripts follows a consonant.
+There is no instance of when there are three subscripts following a consonant.
 See the table below.
 Instances of three subscripts following a consonant does not exist in the KKD.

 <table>
   <tr>